Whole Food Center

 The USDA is slightly specific about what honey is—kinda.
 They created a voluntary grading system that allows producers to put “Grade A", "Grade B", or "Grade C” on labels, but with a clear lack of enforcement.
 The formula is predominantly based on color, and scores five specific elements like moisture content and “absence of defects,” but the grading rules skip vitally important factors, such as whether non-honey ingredients (such as corn syrup) can be added.
 Honey and maple syrup are in a special category, and unlike most every other product it regulates, the USDA allows the use of its grading marks without routine inspection.

-These grading and inspection guidelines (which are clearly written on a TYPEWRITER) were put into place in 1985, and as far as I can tell- they haven’t been updated in the 33 years that have passed since their enactment.
+These grading and inspection guidelines were put into place in 1985, and as far as I can tell- they haven’t been updated in the 33 years that have passed since their enactment.

 Organic Doesn’t Matter